souparvo/lgc-challenge/README.md

 # LGC Challenge

-## Description
+## Description and approach

-Airflow is an open source orchestration tool for batch data pipelines.
+[Apache Airflow](https://airflow.apache.org/) is an open source orchestration tool for batch data pipelines.
 Airflow API: Operators and Hooks is used as the programming foundation for the ingestion of data from a MSSQL Server database to a Redshift cluster.
 The pipeline deployed follows the steps:

-__load table to file --> load file to S3 bucket --> create redshift table --> load S3 bucket file to redshift table__
+__load MSSQL table to CSV/Parquet file --> load CSV/Parquet file to S3 bucket --> create redshift table from schema downloaded from MSSQL --> load S3 bucket file to redshift table__

+The DAG file used is `dags/dag_mssql_to_files_to_s3.py`.
 The DAG can be configured to load a tables, using the Variables feature of Airflow.

 ## Environment